EldonMcGuinness/feralfilehosting/Feral Wiki/SFTP and FTP/LFTP - Automated sync from seedbox to home/readme.md

 cron
 ~~~

-Create a file called `synctorrents.sh`, replace all < > with your values.
+Create a file called `synctorrents.sh` or something equally clever, replace all < > with your values.
 The only code you need to modify is within the top 6 lines.

 **Important note:** bash takes EOL (End of line) quite seriously.
 You will need to use UNIX/LF style end of lines for bash scripts.
 See this FAQ for info [Text editing - Over FTP or SFTP](https://www.feralhosting.com/faq/view?question=219)